sandeshsk12/csv_downloader/readme.md

 ## 🚀 How to Use It

 1. **Enter API Key**: You can paste your Dune API key into the first input box.
-This can be found on your [Dune Analytics user settings page](https://dune.com/settings).
+This can be found on your [Dune Analytics user settings page](https://dune.com/settings), or check out dune's guide [Dune API documentation](https://dune.com/product/api) :point_right:
 2. **Enter Query ID**: Next, you can put in the numerical ID of the Dune query you'd like to fetch.
 This ID is in the URL of the query page (e.g., `https://dune.com/queries/2833363`).
 3. **Get Results**: Clicking the `🚀 Get Query Results` button will start the process.
 A loading spinner will appear while the data is being fetched.
 4. **Preview & Download**: